 The most interesting part about my journey so far is learning how similar design is to development.
 They are both extremely creative disciplines that often involve abstract ways of solving problems, and to succeed requires not just problem solving skills, but patience, empathy, communication, and resiliency.

-I am a designer who started off in the print world, but digital design has always been my first love.
-I was making layouts when I was 14, and have never really stopped pursuing different perspectives and ways of working since.
-Whilst I love branding and the challenge of creating some sort of cute packaging or campaign, being completely immersed in the digital world has made me realise I have less of an interest in a single brand, and more of an interest in understanding humanity through the combination of art, design, and code.
+I am a designer who started off working professionally in the print world, but digital design has always been my first love.
+I was making website layouts when I was 14, and have never really stopped pursuing different perspectives and ways of working since.
+Having worked in this field for a while now, I’ve realised how impactful my work can be.
+I am an idealist, but I hope I can use my skills to reach a better place of understanding and peace between people of all walks of life through art, design, and code.

 - Overpass for text